pnp/blog/content/post/quickly-set-up-viva-connections-app-in-microsoft-teams-using.md

 Fig 1.1 -- Change Home Site Setting

-1. Click on the Change Home site, a panel will open where you will be asked to add your communication site URL which you want to convert to Home Site as shown in Fig 1.2
+1. Select  the Change Home site, a panel will open where you will be asked to add your communication site URL which you want to convert to Home Site as shown in Fig 1.2